Vanguard (synthesizer)

 Vanguard was a VSTi and AU software synthesizer created by Canadian independent publisher reFX and Markus Krause from Tone2 Audio.

 Production

-Released in 2004, Vanguard was a virtual analog synthesizer with three oscillators, 32 waveforms, up to 10-times unison, a filter with several frequency responses, delay, and reverb effects, and stereo pattern controlled noise gate and arpeggiator.
+Released in 2004, Vanguard was a virtual analog synthesizer with three oscillators, 31 waveforms alongside a unison that goes up to 10-voices, a filter with 13 types, delay, and a reverb powered by Freeverb by Jezar Wakefield at Dreampoint Design and Engineering, and stereo pattern controlled trancegate and arpeggiator.
 Most functions could be automated, such as cutoff frequencies, resonance, ADSR, and LFO.
 Vanguard worked with any VST-capable host and featured the Trancegate and Arpeggiator tools.
-A majority of the audio engine and 128 factory sounds were programmed by Markus Krause from Tone2 Audio software.Some Vanguard sound packs were designed by Manuel Schleis.
+A majority of the audio engine was programmed by Markus Krause of Tone2 Audio.
+The factory presets were made by Manuel Schleis.

 Discontinuation and current use

 Vanguard was discontinued in 2016.
 The software can still be downloaded from the reFX website for existing licensed users and can still be played through any DAW that supports 32-bit or 64-bit plugins, namely FL Studio.